 Be careful when entering the sea around Pemuteran as we saw sea urchins and do not miss to snorkel directly from the beaches to observe the rare corals and Biorocks.

 We would have liked to stay a few more days in Pemuteran and visit the pearl farm, the temples around, hike in the national park of Bali or go on a tour to see dolphins.

 Pemuteran was our last stop in Bali before taking the ferry to Java (a very convenient departure point for the crossing).
-Our article on the island of Java will be online soon.
+Find here our article on the Java island.

 The three islands of Nusa Lembongan, Ceningan and Penida are very easily accessible from Bali.
 We decided to explore the largest of the islands, Nusa Penida.
 Compared to South Bali, the island is very peaceful and the scenery is absolutely beautiful!